 The site can best be described as a remote submerged limestone pinnacle consisting of numerous rocky ledges and plateaux that are covered in Anemone’s, along with some soft pink (Dendronephthya sp.) and purple corals.
 Anemone reef hosts a variety of marine life both large and small as well as and the famous leopard sharks that are often found resting on the sandy bottom.
 You will also see Big eyed snapper, Gold Band Fusiliers, Scrawled File fish, Barracuda, Seahorses, dense groupings of Spot fin (Pterois antennata) Lionfish along with a healthy selection of marine life.

 The depth can be between 4m- 28m and visibility 5m – 25, currents mild to moderate/ strong.
 A full range of currents can be experienced from flat mill pond like to strong ripping, using dive charts and Tide tables you can avoid the strong currents with careful dive planning coming from the dive tour leaders and boat captain.

-The site is Suitable for beginner to intermediate divers, located not far away is the neighboring Shark Point Dive Sites which are also good for Macro Photography both Anemone reef and Shark Point Dive Site a favourite choice for scuba diving in Phuket.
+The site is Suitable for beginner to intermediate divers, located not far away is the neighbouring Shark Point Dive Sites which are also good for Macro Photography both Anemone Reef and Shark Point Dive Site a favourite choice for scuba diving in Phuket.